As companies emerge from lockdowns marked by unprecedented change and begin to look forward, boards should continue to ask the right questions.

 (1) What does our business look like going forward and what is our strategy for aligning with market realities?

 Companies will have to adjust to the pandemic’s impact on the market’s demand for their core products and services.
-Organisations that can digitise their offerings will have to commit themselves totally to compete with digital leaders.
+Organizations that can digitize their offerings will have to commit themselves totally to compete with digital leaders.

 Businesses dependent on herding, gathering and concentration of people, however, need to revisit their strategies.
 Looking forward, companies must consider the varied reopening policies in different parts of the countries in which they operate and potential prescriptive and restrictive regulations that could consequently be implemented.